-The trial phase comes in roughly three segments: pleading, production or discovery, and proof or trial, with the possibility of activity in pre-suit and post-trial periods.
-Figure 13.4 on page 85 shows a timeline of submissions (pleadings and motions) that parties to a claim might make.
-Note that this describes one claim; a suit may consist of many claims, and in that case, the parties may coordinate filings about multiple claims.
+- The trial phase comes in roughly three segments: pleading, production or - 8 discovery, and proof or trial, with the possibility of activity in pre-suit and - 9 post-trial periods.
+Figure 18.2 on page 104 shows a timeline of submissions - 10 (pleadings and motions) that parties to a claim might make.
+Note that this - describes one claim; a suit may consist of many claims, and in that case, - the parties may coordinate filings about multiple claims.

-Pre-suit
+13 Pre-suit

-The parties may negotiate, cajole, and threaten each other before proceeding to a law suit.
-They may submit to mediation in hopes of reaching a settlement before litigation.

-If parties cannot work out a solution, they may proceed to litigation.
-Note, though, that most lawsuits never go to trial.
-For example, according to the Florida Office of the State Courts Administrator, 16 of the nearly 164,000 civil cases disposed of in Florida trial courts in 2017-18, only 0.45% of them involved a trial before a jury and 4.7% a bench trial.
-The cases were disposed of this way:

-- ▶ Disposed after jury trial: 0.45%. - ▶ Disposed by judge after bench trial: 4.7%. - Disposed by judge without trial: 20.3% (as with a summary judgment). - ▶ Dismissed (whether because of settlement, mediation, or as result of motion to dismiss): 65.2%. - ▶ Default and other: 9.4%.
+- The parties may negotiate, cajole, and threaten each other before proceeding - to a lawsuit.
+They may submit to mediation in hopes of reaching a settlement - before litigation. - If parties cannot work out a solution, they may proceed to litigation.
+Note, - though, that most lawsuits never go to trial.
+For example, according to the - Florida Office of the State Courts Administrator, of more than 180,000 - civil cases disposed of in Florida trial courts in 2021-22, only 0.35% of - 21 them involved a trial before a jury and 1.03% a bench trial.
+The cases were - 22 disposed of this way: - ▶ Disposed after jury trial: 0.35%. - ▶ Disposed by judge after bench trial, that is, a trial where the judge, rather than a jury, is the fact finder: 1.03%. - Disposed by judge without trial: 16.15% (as with a summary judgment). - ▶ Dismissed because of settlement: 25.68%. - ▶ Dismissed and disposed for other reasons, including default, motion to dismiss, transfer, etc.: 56.79%.

-Pleading
+31 Pleading

-To start a lawsuit, the plaintiff files a complaint in which it alleges facts, namely that the defendant committed acts which taken together constitute the offense the plaintiff has named as its cause of action or claim.
-Note that the plaintiff does not have to prove anything at this point.

-The defendant has some options.
+- To start a lawsuit, the plaintiff files a complaint in which it alleges facts, - namely that the defendant committed acts which taken together constitute - the offense the plaintiff has named as its cause of action or claim.
+Note that - the plaintiff does not have to prove anything at this point. - The defendant has some options. - The defendant may move the court to dismiss the complaint on the grounds - that even if all the plaintiff's allegations were true, the plaintiff would still - not be entitled to relief.
+The defendant claims that the plaintiff has not - met its burden of pleading.
+This is either because the law provides no relief

-The defendant may move the court to dismiss the complaint on the grounds that even if all the plaintiff's allegations were true, the plaintiff would still not be entitled to relief.17 The defendant claims that the plaintiff has not met its burden of pleading.
-This is either because the law provides no relief for the plaintiff's complaint or because the facts the plaintiff alleged are not sufficient to support the claim.
+6: Florida Office of the State Courts Administrator.
+Trial Court Statistical Reference Guide FY 2021-22.
+Retrieved from www.flcourts.gov/content/download/858895/file/2021-22-srg-chapter-4-circuit-civil-20230127.pdf for the plaintiff's complaint or because the facts the plaintiff alleged are not sufficient to support the claim.
 The defendant may thus ask the court to dismiss the complaint "for failure to state a claim upon which relief can be granted."
 Note that the defendant cannot challenge the plaintiff's factual allegations at this point; it must accept all the plaintiff's factual claims as true.